jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (d) an employee or class of employee of the Department specified by the Secretary.
 (3) A person who fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000.

-### 349 Gambling inspectors and police not criminally liable
+### 349 Gambling inspectors and Police not criminally liable
-(1) No gambling inspector or member of the police may be charged with an offence against this Act for an act done in the performance of his or her duty.
+(1) No gambling inspector or constable may be charged with an offence against this Act for an act done in the performance of his or her duty.
 (2) Subsection (1) applies despite the fact that, but for this section, the act would have otherwise constituted an offence.

 **Transitional provision**